inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>
 <br>

-The pipeline is now set up now to import data and apply the cleaning step of removing rows with passenger_count = 0.
+The pipeline is now set up now to import and transform the data.
 Now we need to write the data to Google Cloud Storage.
 - Add a `Python > Google Cloud Storage Data Exporter` and rename it 'taxi_to_gcs_parquet'
 - Modify the following variables
     - bucket_name = 'your_bucket_name'
-    - object_key = 'nyc_taxi_data.parquet'   mage is going to infer the parquet file format and write here.
+    - object_key = 'ny_taxi_data.parquet'   -- mage will infer the parquet file format when it writes the file.
 - Click `Execute will all upstream blocks`
 <br>
 This will load the data, clean it, and upload it directly to GCS.
 It will be visible on the bucket page. <br><br>